 After three years (March 2005 to March 2008) the project staff (KARI and ICRAF) have more confidence in their contribution to project objectives and clearer sense of direction and purpose.
-In terms of specific activities, there has been significant and satisfactory progress although much more could have been achieved with the resources availed.
-Activities accomplished include preparation of biophysical and socio economic baselines, establishment of the necessary structures for project implementation, and adjusting to the micro-catchment approach.
+In terms of specific activities, there has been significant progress and the Review Team considers this a modest achievement taking into account the prevailing logistics and other limitations (financial, human and equipment).
+Activities accomplished include preparation of biophysical and socio economic baselines (although analytical data is not available), establishment of the necessary structures for project implementation (TAG, Basin Technical Committees, Catchment Committees etc) and adjusting to the micro-catchment approach.
 The Small Grants Programme is operational in Nyando basin due to limitations in the flow of funds.
 An M&E framework for the project has been developed although it needs to be enhanced further to enable the project to capture the effects and tangible impacts.